Tiberriver256/Tiberriver256.GitHub.io/theme-setup/index.md

 ## Customization

 Most of the variables found here are used in the .html files found in `_includes` if you need to add or remove anything.
 A good place to start would be to add the `title`, `description`, and `url` for your site.
 Links are absolute and prefixed with `{{ "{{ site.url " }}}}` in the various `_includes` and `_layouts`, so remember to properly set `url`[^1] to `http://localhost:4000` when developing locally.

-### Disqus Comments

-Create a [Disqus](http://disqus.com) account and change `disqus_shortname` in `_config.yml` to the Disqus *shortname* you just setup.
-By default comments appear on all post and pages if you assigned a shortname.
-To disable commenting on a post or page, add the following to its YAML Front Matter:

-{% highlight yaml %}
-comments: false
-{% endhighlight %}

 ### Social Share Links